Advertiser Disclosure

 Following registration, you should expect to receive occasional email offers containing product recommendations, such as credit cards and personal loans.

-You are not obliged to sign up for any of these services and can unsubscribe from receiving emails at any time.
+You are not obliged to sign up for any of these services and can unsubscribe from receiving emails anytime.

 What is Borrowell?

-Borrowell is an online fintech company that provides free credit scores and credit reports, as well as fixed-rate personal loans, credit cards, and mortgages.
+Borrowell is an online fintech company that provides free credit scores, credit reports, fixed-rate personal loans, credit cards, and mortgages.

 The company was founded in 2014 and is partnered with several popular financial institutions, including EQ Bank, CIBC, Equifax, Scotiabank, BMO, CIBC, Capital One, Power Financial Corporation, etc.